 Allied Media Conference

 I am excited to share that I am part of a group from Asheville that is heading to the 20th Annual Allied Media Conference.
-Our delegation consists of the JMPRO TV team, Sheneika Smith of Date My City, their kids, and my sweetie, artist and musician Jason Krekel.
+Our delegation, which we are calling the Asheville Community Media Collective, consists of the JMPRO TV team, Sheneika Smith of Date My City, their kids, and my sweetie, artist and musician Jason Krekel.

 “Held every summer in Detroit, the conference brings together a vibrant and diverse community of people using media to incite change: filmmakers, radio producers, technologists, youth organizers, writers, entrepreneurs, musicians, dancers, and artists.
 We define ‘media’ as anything you use to communicate with the world.
 You are a media-maker!